 Simplii Financial vs Tangerine: Closing Thoughts

-Both Tangerine and Simplii work if you are looking at paying lower banking fees.
-Even if you want to keep your current account or rue missing the face-to-face transactions they provide, you can still take advantage of the higher savings rates offered by digital banks.
+Both Tangerine and Simplii work if you want to pay lower banking fees.
+Even if you want to keep your current account or miss the face-to-face transactions they provide, you can still take advantage of the higher savings rates offered by digital banks.

-If you want to earn some of the best interest rates available on savings accounts (outside of promotional rates), check the EQ Bank Savings Plus Account or Neo Money Account.
+If you want to earn some of the best interest rates available on savings accounts (outside of promotional rates), check the EQ Bank Savings Plus Account or Neo HISA.

-A great combo to take advantage of high non-promotional savings rates while getting access to a no-fee chequing account is to open both a Simplii Chequing Account and an EQ Bank Savings Account or Neo Money Account.
+A great combo to take advantage of high non-promotional savings rates while getting access to a no-fee chequing account is to open both a Simplii Chequing Account and an EQ Bank Savings Account or Neo HISA.

-You can also replace Simplii’s chequing with that of Tangerine.
+You can also replace Simplii’s chequing with Tangerine’s.

 I have been a Simplii customer for many years.
 (PC days included) I can’t say enough good things about the no fee chequing account.
 The savings accounts used to be good, but in recent years with the rising interest rates, I’ve found other banks are offering equivalent, and sometimes even higher rates.